Aribert Heim: Later years and death

 Heim and his former wife, Friedl, had two sons.
 He also had a daughter, Waltraud, born out of wedlock in Chile.

-In 2006, a German newspaper reported that he had a daughter, Waltraud, living on the outskirts of Puerto Montt, Chile, who said he had died in 1993.
+In 2006, a German newspaper reported that his daughter, Waltraud, living on the outskirts of Puerto Montt, Chile, said he had died in 1993.
 However, when she tried to recover a multimillion-euro inheritance from an account in his name, she was unable to provide a death certificate.

 In August 2008, Heim's son Rüdiger asked that his father be declared legally dead, in order to take hold of his assets.
 He claimed he intended to make a donation to humanitarian projects working to document the atrocities committed in the camps.

 After years of apparently false sightings, the circumstances surrounding Heim's escape, life in hiding and death were jointly reported by the German broadcaster ZDF and The New York Times in February 2009.
-It was reported that Heim died on August 10, 1992, in Cairo, Egypt with his cause of death being colorectal cancer.
+It was reported that Heim died on 10 August 1992, in Cairo, Egypt with his cause of death being colorectal cancer.
 In the later years of his life, Heim had named himself Tarek Farid Hussein.
 People in Egypt who knew Heim said they did not know he was a wanted man.

 In an interview at the family's villa in Baden-Baden, his son Rüdiger admitted publicly for the first time that he was with his father in Egypt at the time of Heim's death, saying that it was during the Olympics, and that he died the day after the games ended.
 According to Efraim Zuroff, Rüdiger Heim had constantly denied having any knowledge of the whereabouts of his father until the publishing of the ZDF research results.

 On 18 March 2009, the Simon Wiesenthal Center filed a criminal complaint due to suspicion of false testimony.
 In 2012, a regional court in Baden-Baden confirmed that Heim died under the assumed identity of Tarek Hussein Farid in Egypt in 1992, based on papers from his lawyer and testimony from his son.

 In its 2013 annual Nazi war criminal report, the Simon Wiesenthal Center disputed the 2012 ruling by the Baden-Baden court, claiming a lack of forensic confirmation of Heim's death.
-Ruediger Heim recounted how Egyptian authorities had forced him to have his father interred in an unmarked common grave in Cairo, rendering it impossible for investigators to find Heim's remains for DNA testing.
+Rüdiger Heim recounted how Egyptian authorities had forced him to have his father interred in an unmarked common grave in Cairo, rendering it impossible for investigators to find Heim's remains for DNA testing.
 Heim was not included in the 2014 report.